natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 Tailwind is a CSS library, NOT a component library.

 Tailwind's killer feature, IMHO
 I think Tailwind is GREAT if one is working on a large team with developers that might not have great CSS skills.
 You don't have to worry about someone copying and pasting a class then renaming it and slightly modifying it.
 Also, English isn't everyone's first language and spelling mistakes can and do happen.
 Which makes finding a class by name almost impossible (Yes, I've run into this MANY times.
-A good reason to enforce spelll checking in PRs).
+A good reason to enforce spell checking in PRs).

 Yes, SASS mixins exist but I have rarely seen them consistently done well.
 That is the killer feature for me.
 Devs can use tailwind-config-viewer and see 100% of all the classes instantly.
 Everything is already documented.